 Tips to improve your learning ability:

-• Make sure you understand all the core terms of a new subject or new industry you’re planning to be involved in.
+- Make sure you understand all the core terms of a new subject or industry you’re planning to enter.
 You could even create a glossary for yourself.

 2. Emotional intelligence